Cluster setup

 The hostnames of all the nodes should be added to the Ansible hosts file.
 This file, together with the whole Ansible inventory, is synchronized between all nodes at the end of each playbook run.

-All hostnames should be added to the ciphermail_all
+All hostnames of the cluster should be added to the ciphermail_gateway group.

 Enable the MariaDB Galera cluster